-This question is akin to “how long is a piece of string?”
+This question is akin to "how long is a piece of string?"
 The first thing to remember is that indemnity insurance incurs a one-off payment with no monthly premiums.
-So, depending upon the purpose of insurance, this one-off premium could be less than £100 up to several hundred pounds and beyond.
+So, depending upon the purpose of insurance, this one-off premium could be less than £100 or up to several hundred pounds and beyond.

 When looking at indemnity insurance, it is crucial that you take professional financial advice.
 This will ensure that you get the best deal possible and the most relevant cover for your situation.
 Cutting corners and cutting costs may save you a few pounds in the short term, but it can prove extremely costly in the long term.